tariqsaidofficial/WaQtor/README.md

 ## 🔐 Session Security

 - `server/session/` is ignored in `.gitignore`.
-- Sessions generate only at runtime in Docker volumes.
+- Sessions generate only at runtime.
 - Forks or public deploys can enforce read-only mode via:

 ```bash